 What is SEER and HSPF?

-SEER is an efficiency scale for ACs, and the higher the number, the more efficient it is.
+SEER is an efficiency scale for air conditioners, and the bigger the number, the better it is.
 The difference between 23.5 and 26 is not astounding though, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the system is at heating.
-Notice from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not superior depending on the AC you choose.
+Notice from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not a little better depending on the AC you choose.
 The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?